Luke8563/cse15l-lab-reports/week1report.md

 ## Step 3 <br />
 Open up a terminal in VSCode with Ctrl or Command + `, or use the Terminal → New Terminal menu option.
-In order to login, you should use the command > ssh cs15lwi23zz@ieng6.ucsd.edu <br /> but with zz as your own login.
+In order to login, you should use the command > 'ssh cs15lwi23zz@ieng6.ucsd.edu' <br /> but with zz as your own login.
 The terminal will ask if you want continue connecting, and type in "yes".
 You will be prompted to type in your password, and it will not show (For security purposes).
 Type it in blind and hope it works. <br />
 A succesful login will look like this: <br />